Tight bounds for private communication over bosonic Gaussian channels based on teleportation simulation with optimal finite resources: Bounds for bosonic Gaussian channels

 \subsection{Additive-noise Gaussian channel}

-An additive-noise Gaussian channel $\mathcal{N}$ is an asymptotic case of either loss or thermal channels where $\tau\approx1$ and a highly thermal state, i.e., classical, at the environmental input.
+An additive-noise Gaussian channel $\mathcal{N}$ can be described as an asymptotic case of either loss or thermal channels where $\tau\approx1$ and a highly thermal state, i.e., classical, at the environmental input.
 It is known that its secret-key capacity is upper-bounded as follows~\cite{Pirandola.et.al.NC.17}